Last updated: August 3, 2020

 When earning a degree online or on campus, you’ll want to obtain the finest-quality education.
 After all, you’re investing time and energy – not to mention money.
 You likely will have many choices.
 But, remember, not all programs deliver excellence in education.

-- Assist in establishing eligibility for federal student loans, grants and scholarships
+- Assists in establishing eligibility for federal student loans, grants and scholarships

 How Can a Degree From an Accredited University Impact My Future?

 Professionals with higher education earn more than those with only a high school diploma, according to the U.S. Bureau of Labor Statistics.
-Bachelor’s degree holders earned a median annual income of $60,996 as of 2017, while associates degree holders earned a median annual income of $43,472, as compared to high school graduates, who’s median annual incomes reached $37,024, the BLS reports.
+Bachelor’s degree holders earned a median annual income of $64,896 as of 2019, while associate degree holders earned a median annual income of $46,124, as compared to high school graduates, whose median annual incomes reached $38,792, the BLS reports.

 What Is Regional Accreditation?

-Accredited universities continually undergo inspections and reviews by accrediting bodies to ensure they maintain high standards.
-There are six regional accreditation agencies in the United States, such as the Southern Association of Colleges and Schools Commission on Colleges, which compare universities and programs to others in the same region for quality level.
-Regional accreditation is considered the highest form of institutional accreditation and offers a broader level of approval.
-This extensive recognition can ensure that course credits are transferable and that students are eligible for military- and employer-based tuition reimbursement programs.
+Accredited universities continually undergo inspections and reviews by accrediting bodies to ensure they maintain required standards.
+There are six regional accreditation agencies in the United States, such as the Southern Association of Colleges and Schools Commission on Colleges, which ensure universities and colleges comply with all accreditation standards.
+Regional accreditation is considered the highest form of institutional accreditation.
+The accreditation process can help ensure that course credits are transferable and that students are eligible for military– and employer-based tuition reimbursement programs.

 Regional vs. National Accreditation